-It's a Darwinian landscape for sales professional as they continue to adapt to digital sales tools and buying expectations of the prospects.
-The amount of information and tools to consume it will only increase in the future and that will continue to shift the power in the buying relationship to the buyers.
-Sellers will need to continue to establish themselves on platforms like LinkedIn to ensure they are considered in the buyer's journey.
+It's a Darwinian landscape for financial professionals as they continue to adapt to social media tools and prospects'buying expectations.
+The amount of information and tools used to consume it will only increase in the future and that will continue to shift the power in the buying relationship to the buyers.
+Revenue producers, agents and advisors will need to continue to establish themselves on platforms like LinkedIn to ensure they are considered in the buyer's journey.

-You can use this Six Step Social Selling Success Kit to build the infrastructure for social selling programs.
-Building from the ground up secures a foundation of social selling with tactics that are supported by the pillars of best practices.
-Whether you are a Sales Rep, Sales Leader or Demand Gen Marketer, you all have goals that can be met with social selling and its up to you to implement and measure them to ensure your success.
+You can use this 6-step social media success kit to build the infrastructure for social media strategy programs.
+Building from the ground up secures a foundation of social media with tactics supported by best practices.
+Whether you are a Revenue Producer, Department Leader or Marketer, you all have goals that can be met with social media and its up to you to implement and measure them to ensure your success.
 Just remember to work on your professional brand, interact with the right people, engage with your prospects and build quality relationships.

-For more information on social selling best practices, follow the LinkedIn Sales Solution Blog.
+For more information on social media best practices, follow the LinkedIn Sales Solution Blog.